DollarLiquidity.com

 Mistake: Treating TGA level as a standalone buy/sell signal.
 TGA is a flow indicator — the direction of change matters more than the absolute level.
 A TGA at $600B that is falling is more bullish than a TGA at $400B that is rising.

-Better approach: Check TGA direction + ONRRP direction + Fed balance sheet direction.
-When all three point toward easing, our scoring engine typically reads Risk-On.
-When two or more point toward tightening, proceed with caution.
+Better approach: Check TGA direction, Fed balance sheet direction, and whether ONRRP is in an active depletion-transition phase.
+When policy channels align, the score has higher conviction.
 Track TGA alongside Fed BS Size, ON RRP, Net Liquidity for the most complete picture.

 View Live Data